opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 - **Promote Economic Justice**: Empower small farmers with technology that helps them compete with large-scale industrial agriculture
 - **Support Sustainable Agriculture**: Prioritize ecological sustainability in all aspects of the protocol's development and implementation

-OGSP represents a fundamental shift from closed, proprietary growing systems to an open ecosystem where components can be mixed and matched, recipes can be shared and improved, and innovation can flourish through community collaboration.
+OGP represents a fundamental shift from closed, proprietary growing systems to an open ecosystem where components can be mixed and matched, recipes can be shared and improved, and innovation can flourish through community collaboration.
 This shift is not merely technical but socioeconomic, aiming to redistribute power in agricultural systems and create more equitable and sustainable food and plant cultivation systems.

 ### 1.3 History and Evolution

-The OGSP began as a response to the fragmentation in the growing system market, where proprietary technologies created barriers to innovation and knowledge sharing.
+The OGP began as a response to the fragmentation in the growing system market, where proprietary technologies created barriers to innovation and knowledge sharing.
 The initial v1.0 specification established the core concepts and requirements, while v1.1 expanded on these with more detailed implementation guidance.

-Version 2.0 represents a significant evolution in the OGSP approach, adopting a modular specification structure that allows for more focused development in specific domains while maintaining overall coherence.
+Version 2.0 represents a significant evolution in the OGP approach, adopting a modular specification structure that allows for more focused development in specific domains while maintaining overall coherence.
 This modularization enables:

 - More rapid evolution of individual components
 - Clearer separation of concerns